Characters: Tokurei Sochi Dantai Stella Jogakuin Kōtō-ka C³-bu

 - Blood Knight: Prefers total annihilation of enemy team over completing an objective.
 Take the 24-hours tournament for a good example, where the main objective is to bring at least one flag to a safe zone.
 Team Meisei bust their opponents out, often luring them into playing zombie, before carrying multiple flags to the safe zone.

 - Everyone Has Standards: Is determined to ace everything.
 Is not afraid to break rules.
 Gives a Not So Different line to Yura when the latter plays zombie.
-Is disgusted by Yura's Second Place Is for Losers attitude and not being a team player and kicks her off the team.
+Yet, is disgusted by Yura's Second Place Is for Losers attitude and not being a team player and kicks her off the team.

 - I Was Just Passing Through: Played with this trope.
 It's implied Rin may have been the one sniping Sonora, and Yura did see her at the scene.
 Then in episode 9 it's revealed Rin helped caught the perp behind the sniping.